lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/name.md

 <img src="Jupyter-notebooks/images/Project_document_list.png" width="25%"> &nbsp; &nbsp; &nbsp;<img src="Jupyter-notebooks/images/documents_organic_view.png" width="70%">

-More central documents have more connections to other documents. e.g.
+More central documents have more connections to other documents. e.g. Waste itemisation database, Facilities Description and regulation.
-- Waste itemisation database
-- Facilities Description
-- regulation.
 # OUTPUT 3: Feature list for project work-packages
 These are the domain-specific features that should be tracked across the project. i.e. they are the attributes or properties captured for each work-package or sub-project.
 In this case, many of the features relate to requirements and site/stakeholder  aspects that relate to project tasks.